saramorgan/LWCGettingStarted/README.md

 # Getting Started with LWC

-This is a sample application that accompanies the Pluralsight course, **Getting Started with Salesforce Lightning Web Components** .It is used to demonstrate how to get started building applications with Lightning web components and SFDX tools.
+This is a sample application that accompanies the Pluralsight course, **Getting Started with Salesforce Lightning Web Components** .
+It is used to demonstrate how to get started building applications with Lightning web components and SFDX tools.

 It centers around creating a solution for a fictional outdoor provider named Carved Rock Fitness.
-The solution is designed to use Lightning web components and allow a mobile or desktop user to search for products.
+The solution is designed to use Lightning web components, allowing a mobile or desktop user to search for products.

-The final version will be a Lightning page that contains multiple components used to search for products and display a list of product tiles.
+The final version will be a Lightning page containing multiple components used to search for products and display a list of product tiles.
 Users can select one of the tiles to see more product detail and access a link for editing the product.

 **NOTE**
 If you encounter problems with the code, please consider adding an issue to this repo